tusharlohannn/medcoterie-hackathon/README.md

 2. NodeJS + Express (for backend)
 3. Postgres (for database)
 4. Frontend Deployment (Used Vercel to deploy the frontend code with a free account)
-5. Backend and Database Deployment (User Render to deploy the backend(node) and database(postgres) with a free account)
+5. Backend and Database Deployment (Used Render to deploy the backend(node) and database(postgres) with a free account)

-Features implemented:
+## Features implemented:
 - Authentication (login/logout with JWT)
 - User Home with questions feed
 - Search & Filter (by title, description, and username)